 Futhermore, for women aged between 50 and 65 years old, weight gain is one of their main health concerns.
 So, we tend to get caught up in a range of opinions and diets that may not suit our menopause changes – and I’m not just referring to our hormones, but to the changes that are occurring in organs such as our heart, muscles, liver, gut, fat cells (adipose tissue) and pancreas.
 All of these areas are changing as we age and as such, build up pockets of inflammation inside cells and tissues.

 Understanding that menopause as a life-event, leads to inflammatory changes which affects women’s cardiovascular and muscular health was the turning point for taking back control of my own health and weight.
 Our type, timing and amount of food is now well established in public health science, as among the most important influences on health in modern societies.
 As David Katz, from the Prevention Research Centre at Yale University of Public Health states,

 “Optimal eating is associated with increased life expentancy, dramatic reduction in lifestime risk of all chronic disease and amelioration of gene expression.”
 (Katz & Mellor, 2014, p.83).

 There is an extensive body of evidence that relates our diet to our health.
 Many of us know this already.
-But too often we are drawn into ways of eating that may not suit our changing hormonal environment.
-That’s why connecting the dots between menopause, inflammation, cardiovascular disease and healthy ageing was the ‘game-changer’ not only for my own health, but for women who needed to lose weight and change their health during or after their menopause transition.
+But too often we are drawn into ways of eating that may not suit our changing hormonal environment in menopause, nor our ageing.
+That’s why connecting the dots between menopause, inflammation, cardiovascular disease and healthy ageing was the ‘game-changer’ not only for my own health, but for women who have joined me and needed to lose weight and change their health during or after their menopause transition.

 When we eat the right diet to help us reduce inflammation, we also improve bio-markers such as blood pressure, liver health, blood sugars and our inflammatory marker, known as C-reactive Protein (C-rP).
 This is a measurement of inflamamtion building up in the body.